nrobinson2000/homebrew-po/CONTRIBUTING.md

 - Wherever possible, test your contributions.
 - If the changes have an impact on developers, then those changes should be described in the documentation.

-# Introduction to the po-util codebase:
+# Introduction to the po-util code base:

 >**You are currently viewing the macOS version of po-util.**
 >